Reviews and Comments

 I liked the story.
 I was able to fully immerse myself in the lore and the immaculate worldbuilding.
 And that was really something I have rarely seen anywhere else.
 I was contemplating whether to give this 3 or 4, but had to round up for the creativity in this area alone.
 I truly loved it.

 My issue is mainly with the level of detail and the language.
 Some scenes are so excellently written that I felt like I was part of them, observing everything around me, noticing all the small things happening myself.
 Others, especially those concerned with Paul's inner conflicts, were almost excruciatingly abstract.
-And even though the language was beautiful throughout, I often found myself losing track in those sections (and, occasionally, genuinely having trouble understanding things linguistically, even with …
+And even though the language was beautiful throughout, I often found myself losing track in those sections (and, occasionally, genuinely having trouble understanding things linguistically, …

 finished reading Dune by Frank Herbert

-Frank Herbert: Dune (1999, Ace Books) 4 stars
+Frank Herbert: Dune (1999, Ace Books)

 Dune is a 1965 science-fiction novel by American author Frank Herbert, originally published as two …